nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 <!-- p50 -->
 - **God the Father**: He is the creator and sustainer of all things, often understood as the initiator in the Godhead.
-His love for humanity is central to the biblical story, exemplified in <span class="x-scripture" data-type="ref" data-book="John" data-chapter="3" data-verses="16" data-lang="en" data-version="NKJV">John 3:16</span>.
+His love for humanity is central to the biblical story, exemplified in <span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="3" data-verses="16" data-lang="en" data-version="NKJV">John 3:16</span>.
 In our study we will examine God the father as the loving father and righteous judge, who made a path for our redemption.

 <!-- p51 -->
 - **God the Son**: Co-existent and co-eternal with the Father, Jesus took on human nature, being conceived by the Holy Spirit and born of the virgin Mary.
 He lived a sinless life, died to redeem humanity, and rose again, defeating sin and death.
-He now sits at the Father’s right hand, interceding for us (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="1" data-verses="1-3" data-lang="en" data-version="NKJV">John 1:1-3</span>; <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="1" data-verses="23" data-lang="en" data-version="NKJV">Matthew 1:23</span>; <span class="x-scripture" data-type="ref" data-book="1 Timothy" data-chapter="2" data-verses="5" data-lang="en" data-version="NKJV">1 Timothy 2:5</span>).
+He now sits at the Father’s right hand, interceding for us (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="1" data-verses="1-3" data-lang="en" data-version="NKJV">John 1:1-3</span>; <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="1" data-verses="23" data-lang="en" data-version="NKJV">Matthew 1:23</span>; <span class="x-scripture" data-type="ref" data-book="1TI" data-chapter="2" data-verses="5" data-lang="en" data-version="NKJV">1 Timothy 2:5</span>).
 In our study we will examine Jesus as the perfect atoning sacrifice, the resurrected Lord, and head of the church.

 <!-- p52 -->
 - **God the Holy Spirit**: The Holy Spirit, co-existent and equal with the Father and the Son, is sent by the Father through the Son to convict the world of sin and prepare believers as the Bride of Christ.
-He empowers, comforts, and sanctifies those who are in Christ (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="14" data-verses="26" data-lang="en" data-version="NKJV">John 14:26</span>; 15:26; 16:8).
+He empowers, comforts, and sanctifies those who are in Christ (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="14" data-verses="26" data-lang="en" data-version="NKJV">John 14:26</span>; 15:26; 16:8).
 In our study we will examine the Holy Spirit as the comforter, given to us by God to equip, empower, sanctify, and abide with us.

 <!-- p53 -->